Narrowboat Stoves: The Burning Questions

 Dickinson Marine Newport Solid Fuel Heater

-This marine heater can, however, still warm a boat anywhere from 25-35 foot in length and is excellent for saving space.
+This marine heater can, however, still warm a boat anywhere from 25-35 feet in length and is excellent for saving space.
 It's designed to be mounted in the bulkhead.

 Because it burns diesel, it's quite efficient and economical, but not great for the environment.
 But it's important to note that this diesel heater can also be turned into a kerosene heater and a stove oil heater with a simple calibration.
 Additionally, it can be turned into a hot water heater with a coil attachment.